Tailor-made Tour 15 days from £5600 per person

 Places Visited: Tokyo, Hakodate, Toya Onsen, Sapporo, Asahidake Onsen, Lake Akan, Lake Kussharo, Utoro

-This itinerary is the only one on our books that’s self-driven, for the simple reason that public transport connections to and from Hokkaido’s national parks (which hold the most spectacular scenery) are infrequent, even in summer.
+This itinerary is self-driven, for the simple reason that public transport connections to and from Hokkaido’s national parks (which hold the most spectacular scenery) are infrequent, even in summer.
 Driving on Japan’s northernmost island, however, is a dream.
 The roads are quiet, the landscape spectacular from start to finish, and, of course, the Japanese drive on the left.
 Our route scythes through magnificent mountain uplands, taking in breathtakingly beautiful caldera lakes, includes an ascent of the island’s loftiest peak (Mt Asahi) and culminates with two full days exploring Japan’s last area of true wilderness, where whales, dolphins and eagles are everyday sights.

 Fly overnight from the UK to Tokyo.